Ali-Jab/xiao_vesc/README.md

 ## Build

-Only x86 Linux is supported as build platform for now.
+Only x86 Linux is supported as build platform for now (tested on Artix).

 ### Software requirements